|From Design for the Mind by Victor S. Yocco

 Encouraging Users to Conform

 Conformity focuses on socially acceptable behaviors.
 Your design should highlight how use of your product is in-line with the social groups that potential users belong to.
-Apple does this in their iTunes application when they display the top 10 albums and singles users have downloaded (Figure 4).
+Music services like Soundcloud and iTunes do this when they display the top 10 albums/singles users have played or downloaded (Figure 4).
 A user logging in and seeing those lists is likely to explore some of this music if they think others are doing the same.
+This is why many artists tend to buy plays so that their albums appear closer to the top.
+In this case, third parties are also trying to use the platform’s inbuilt conformity to their advantage.

 How to design for conformity